KTH/Jan-Ove/README.md

 # How to use

+First time usage: run the `!pingis recreate-database` command to create all neccessary tables.

-Invite the bot to a channel or use private messaging.
-Send `!pingis help` to get a list of commands
+Then invite the bot to a channel or use private messaging and send `!pingis help` to get a list of commands.

 # Tests